examify-ai-ke/exampapel-frontend/INSTITUTION_LOGO_UPLOAD_FIX.md

 1. User selects a logo file via file input
 2. File is validated (type and size)
-3. Preview is generated immediately
+3. Preview is generated immediately from the file
 4. Logo is uploaded to the server via the dedicated endpoint using direct fetch
-5. Server response updates the institution's logo
+5. Server processes and stores the logo
+6. Institution data is reloaded from the server to get the updated logo URL
-6. UI reflects the new logo
+7. UI displays the new logo from the server

 ## File Validation
 - **Allowed types**: JPEG, PNG, WebP, GIF